Off-Belief Learning: Introduction

-By contrast, humans across a wide variety of competitive and collaborative games are often observed to limit themselves to a cognitive depth of one or two levels~\cite{camerer2003}, and fewer when other agents are anticipated to be less experienced~\cite{agranov2012449}.
-When collaborating with unknown partners for the first time, humans may still successfully communicate by means of simple factual information sharing, without making fragile inferences based on their partner's unknown policy, even while further planning ahead their own actions effectively and assuming that other players will do the same.
+Agents trained via self-play tend to learn sets of conventions where the meaning of each action in each situation can vary unpredictably between different training runs.
+These conventions can be of arbitrarily high cognitive depth, which each agent expects the other to understand perfectly.
+By contrast, humans often limit themselves to a cognitive depth of only a few levels~\cite{camerer2003}, and fewer when other agents are anticipated to be less experienced~\cite{agranov2012449}, across a wide variety of competitive and collaborative games.
+When collaborating with unknown partners for the first time, humans may still successfully communicate by simple grounded information sharing.
+They can avoid making fragile inferences based on their partner's unknown policy, while still planning their own actions and assuming that other players will respond ``reasonably''.
 This is a behavior that current methods cannot replicate.

-In this paper, we present \emph{off-belief learning} (OBL), a MARL algorithm that addresses this problem by controlling the counterfactual reasoning depth, which prevents the use of arbitrary conventions while allowing for optimal planning.
-At the most basic level, OBL agents assume that all past actions were taken by a given, fixed policy ($\pi_0$), but that future actions will be taken by an optimal policy under these same assumptions.
-OBL can also be applied iteratively to obtain a hierarchy of policies that converges to a unique solution, making it a natural candidate for solving zero-shot coordination problems.
+In this paper, we present \emph{off-belief learning} (OBL), a MARL algorithm that addresses this gap in prior methods by controlling the cognitive reasoning depth, preventing the use of arbitrary conventions, while converging to optimal behavior under this constraint.
+Given a starting policy $\pi_0$, OBL agents follow a policy $\pi_1$ that, at each step, acts optimally assuming that all \emph{past actions} were taken by $\pi_0$ and all \emph{future actions} will be taken by $\pi_1$.
+Note that this includes accounting for the fact that future actions from $\pi_1$ will again be interpreted as if they were chosen by $\pi_0$.
+OBL can also be applied iteratively to obtain a hierarchy of policies that converges to a unique solution, making it a natural candidate for solving zero-shot coordination (ZSC) problems, where the goal is to maximize the test-time performance between polices from independent training runs of the same algorithm (cross-play).

-We first characterize OBL theoretically, showing that unlike SP it converges to a unique policy, and that it's an $\epsilon$-policy improvement operator.
-We further show that when $\pi_0$ doesn't depend on private information, OBL will produce a fully \emph{grounded} policy.
-We then introduce two algorithms for computing an OBL policy in complex environments such as Hanabi~\citep{bard2020hanabi}.
+Our work is motivated by the question ``Can an agent act optimally, and expect other agents to do the same, \emph{without} assuming any shared conventions?''.
+In our work we formalize and answer this question affirmatively with OBL.